Indoor Dining Will Soon Be Banned In As Many As 15 Colorado Counties, And Likely Denver

-DENVER (CBS4) – Gov. Jared Polis announced on Tuesday afternoon that several counties in the State of Colorado are soon going to be moving to a new, more restrictive phase on the coronavirus dial which means indoor dining will no longer be allowed at restaurants.
-The phase will be “Red – Severe Risk,” which is a new level on the dial.
+DENVER (CBS4) – Gov. Jared Polis announced on Tuesday afternoon that numerous counties in the State of Colorado are soon going to be moving to a new, more restrictive phase on the coronavirus dial which means indoor dining will no longer be allowed at restaurants.
+The phase will be “Red – Severe Risk,” which is a new level on the dial, and the activation will happen on Friday at the earliest.

+Jefferson County and Arapahoe County officials have confirmed they will go to the Red level.
+Denver Mayor Michael Hancock said “expects” Denver to move to Red, but didn’t say when.

+CBS4 has contacted multiple other counties to confirm whether they will also move to Red, but have not received their responses.

 “This is the riskiest time for the virus everywhere in Colorado that we have had from the very start,” Polis said.

-Between 10 to 15 counties will be moving to the new phase in the next few days, according to Polis.
+Between 10 to 15 counties will be moving to the new phase, according to Polis.
 The complete list hasn’t been finalized as state health officials work with local officials to make the decisions.

 “We must act now to save lives.
 We must act now to avoid a shutdown or lockdown,” Polis said.